Autoimmune Diet: Top 12 Best Foods to Reduce Inflammation

 Dark leafy green vegetables are packed with an array of vitamins, minerals (including trace minerals), and fiber.
 Some of the most nutrient-dense leafy greens are spinach, kale, chard, arugula, swiss chard, and collards.
 Bok choy is another superfood leafy green vegetable that has potassium, manganese, and magnesium.

-Spinach, kale, chard and other dark leafy green vegetables are true superfoods.
+Spinach, kale, chard, and other dark leafy green vegetables are true superfoods.
 They contain almost 400% of the recommended daily value of vitamin A in just one cup.
 They also contain vitamin C, vitamin E, vitamin K, and folic acid.
 The abundant antioxidants in leafy greens protect cells from damaging free radicals.

-It is important to combine leafy greens with healthy fats for better absorption of the fat-soluble vitamins.
+It is important to combine leafy greens with healthy fats for better absorption of fat-soluble vitamins.
 You can also consume a high-quality greens powder such as Organic Supergreens with 28 organic and living superfoods.

 Green Tea

-Green tea is widely considered to be beneficial for health for its antioxidative and anti-inflammatory effects.
+Green tea is widely considered to be beneficial for health because of its antioxidative and anti-inflammatory effects.
 It contains the polyphenol epigallocatechin gallate (EGCG) which is the major and most active component in green tea.
 EGCG has been shown to mitigate cellular damage, scavenge free radicals, and reduce inflammatory reactions in the body (15).

 Green tea is rich in quercetin which is a potent antioxidant and anti-inflammatory.
 It also helps to promote the production of the antioxidants glutathione and superoxide dismutase (SOD).
 These antioxidants drastically lower inflammation in the body.